 Pillar 8: Continuous Evolution

 Models change.
 Best practices change.
 Features ship weekly.
-The developers who excel with AI share one trait: they never stop experimenting with better ways to collaborate with their tools.
+The engineers who excel with AI share one trait: they never stop experimenting with better ways to collaborate with their tools.
 Using AI is not enough.
 Using AI poorly will waste your time.
 The gap between average and exceptional AI collaboration comes from constantly asking: is there a better way to structure this prompt?
 Could different documentation formatting yield clearer results?
 Could I give the AI a tool to make this easier?

 What We Expect

-Section titled “What We Expect”You never stop experimenting with how you work.
-Try new prompt structures.
+Section titled “You experiment continuously and revisit established practices”Try new prompt structures.
 Test different context organizations.
 Enable new tools and capabilities.
-Document what produces better results.
-Share breakthrough patterns with the team.
 The experimentation surface is wide: prompt techniques, documentation formats, tool configurations, model selection, workflow patterns.

-You stay current without chasing every trend.
-The AI landscape moves fast, and not every new tool or technique is worth adopting.
+Section titled “You stay current without chasing every trend”The AI landscape moves fast, and not every new tool or technique is worth adopting.
 Focus on understanding what changes versus what stays constant.
 The principles in this repo (context, planning, guardrails, verification) are durable.
 The specific tools and techniques evolve.
 Know the difference, and invest your learning time accordingly.

 You must maintain core programming competence: the ability to read code, reason about logic, debug without AI assistance, and evaluate whether generated code is correct.
 If you find yourself unable to work without AI, that is a signal to practice fundamentals.